yelghali/azure-container-apps-lab-beginners/workshop.md

 ---

-# Azure Container Apps Lab Guide
+# Azure Container Apps beginners Lab

 In this lab, you will **build, deploy, and explore an application using Azure Container Apps**.

 Azure Container Apps is a managed **serverless container platform** that abstracts away infrastructure management, allowing you to run containerized applications without worrying about Kubernetes or servers.

 Common scenarios for Container Apps include deploying web APIs, hosting background jobs, and running event-driven microservices, with built-in automatic scaling (including scale to zero) capabilities.

 **Lab Overview:** By the end of this lab, you will have: